LaunchPadLab/lp-components/migration-guides/v.10.0.0.md

 1. All inputs, except for `CheckboxGroup` and `RadioGroup`, are now wrapped in a `div`
 2. The `LabeledField` component is now rendered as a `div` by default and accepts an optional prop `as` that can overwrite the HTML element
 3. The `DropdownCheckboxGroup` component is now `CheckboxGroup` with prop `dropdown`=`true`
+4. The labels are now rendered correctly when dropdown options are selected for the `CheckboxGroup` component and they are sorted from oldest (left) to newest (right)
-4. The `CheckboxGroup` and `RadioGroup` legends now rely on `visually-hidden` class styles to hide the label from the view
+5. The `CheckboxGroup` and `RadioGroup` legends now rely on `visually-hidden` class styles to hide the label from the view

 Further explanation of each item is detailed below.